-Law clerks work for judges in the municipal, state and federal court systems.
-Law clerks draft memoranda and opinions, as well as doing legal research for judges.
-They verify legal citations, attend hearings and provide support for judges during court hearings.
+Law clerks work for judges in the municipal, state, and federal court systems.
+Law clerks draft memoranda and opinions and do legal research for judges.
+They verify legal citations, attend hearings, and provide support for judges during court hearings.
 Clerks also prepare files for hearings and manage filing systems.
 They also assist with pro se issues in bankruptcy court and in prisoner cases.
-The position is generally a temporary position - one to two years - depending on the judge.
-Stress may be involved with meeting court deadlines.
+The position is generally a temporary position of one to two years, depending on the judge.

 |Licensure||Must have passed the bar examination|

 |Key Skills||Organizational skills, coordination and prioritization of multiple projects, word processing capabilities, online legal research skills, and knowledge of online case management filing programs|

 |Salary (May 2015)||$59,910 per year (Mean for all judicial law clerks)*|

 The process involved in becoming a law clerk can be broken down into five steps, ranging from earning a bachelor's degree, to completing law school, to gaining adequate legal experience.

 Step 1: Obtain an Undergraduate Degree

 Before enrolling in law school, a prospective law student must first earn an undergraduate degree.
 Law schools generally don't have requirements as to a specific degree field or course of study.
 However, law schools can only afford to accept the best applicants, so the pre-law student should maintain a high grade point average in his or her undergraduate program.

 Step 2: Take the LSAT and Apply to Law School